maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 Furthermore, the space of $$n$$-dimensional geometric objects
-$$\GG^n$$ (whatever they are, at this point) should be closed under the geometric product, which makes $$\GG^n$$ a monoid.
+$$\GG^n$$ (whatever they are, at this point) should be closed under the geometric product, making $$\GG^n$$ a monoid.

-Let us add more structure and examine how the geometric product plays with the existing composition on vectors: vectors in $$\RR^n$$ can be added and scaled by real numbers to obtain new vectors.
+Let us populate $$\GG^n$$ with vectors from $$\RR^n$$, and examine how the geometric product plays with the existing composition on vectors: vectors can be added and scaled by real numbers to obtain new vectors.
 So we can *define* the sum of two parallelograms by summing their constituent vectors pairwise:

 $$(u_1  v_1) + (u_2  v_2) \overset{\text{def}}= (u_1 + u_2)  (v_1 + v_2)$$